rasheedibrahim-politics/rasheedibrahim-politics.github.io/_pages/about.md

 Before graduate school, I worked for an energy efficiency consulting firm in Austin, TX.
 During my undergraduate studies at the University of Texas at Austin, where I majored in Latin American Studies ([LLILAS](https://liberalarts.utexas.edu/llilas/)) and Economics, I produced documentaries about social issues in Thailand and Paraguay.
 Once upon a time, I spent two years at UNT in Denton, TX, thinking I wanted to study music.
 Before that, I delivered pizza and gassed up boats.

 ### New Developments
+* Apr '25 - I'll be teaching a PhD class at Penn (Wharton) on QSMs for Urban Economics in the fall!
+Excited to put together my (moderately opinionated) take on the good, the bad, and the ugly of these models.
 * Jan '25 - Are recent immigrants particularly unlikely to be captured in the CPS?
 Yes...
 Read my [research brief](https://www.philadelphiafed.org/the-economy/macroeconomics/delayed-sampling-of-recent-immigrants-in-the-current-population-survey); [repo here](https://github.com/cseveren/upweighting-recent-immigrants).
 * Jun '24 - Updated draft about [driving restrictions and teen school and work outcomes](https://cseveren.github.io/files/driving_dropouts_draft.pdf) with [Valerie Bostwick](https://vkbostwick.weebly.com/), now shows long-run effects.
 * May '23 - What started as an interdisciplinary chat turned into a paper and is now out at Nature Communications (with Laura Dee and Paul Ferraro)!
 This long-running project applies causal econometric techniques to the analysis of [biodiversity and (grassland) productivity](https://www.nature.com/articles/s41467-023-37194-5).
-* Mar '23 - New Brookings post about whether currents trends in vehicle usage represent a [change in preferences](https://www.brookings.edu/research/why-are-young-people-driving-less-evidence-points-to-economics-not-preferences/) (the answer: no, at least not yet).
-* Jan '23 - Our paper on [racialized differences in commuting outcomes in the US since 1980](https://cseveren.github.io/files/racialized_difference_commuting_Final.pdf) has been accepted at JUE!
-This final version addresses market access, selection, and housing capitalization of commute times.

 ### Links for Posterity